RachealIlelaboye/LITA_Class_Project/README.md

 ## SQL
 ### Creating and Modifying Data Models
-Table Creation: SQL enables analysts to create new tables in a database to store specific datasets for analysis or reporting.
+- Table Creation: SQL was used to create new tables in a database to store specific datasets for analysis or reporting.
-Example:
-sql
-Copy code
-CREATE TABLE new_sales_data (
+Example: CREATE TABLE Employee ( staffid varchar (10) not null,
-    sale_id INT PRIMARY KEY,
-    product_id INT,
-    sale_amount DECIMAL(10, 2)
-);
+FirstName varchar (255) NOT NULL,
+SecondName varchar (255),
+Gender varchar (10),
+Date_of_Birth date,
+HireDate datetime,
+primary key (staffid))

-Inserting Data: You can insert new rows into existing tables using SQL.
+- Inserting Data: You can insert new rows into existing tables using SQL.
 Example: INSERT INTO employees (name, age, department) VALUES ('John', 30, 'Marketing');
 Updating Data: SQL allows data modifications to update existing records, which is useful for correcting data errors or making adjustments.
 Example: UPDATE products SET price = price * 1.1 WHERE category = 'Electronics';
 Deleting Data: Analysts can use SQL to delete irrelevant or outdated data.
 Example: DELETE FROM customers WHERE customer_id = 10;

-###SData Retrieval (Querying Data)
+### Data Retrieval (Querying Data)
    1. Selecting Data: SQL allows analysts to retrieve specific data from large datasets using the SELECT statement.
 You can pull exactly the data needed from one or multiple tables based on specific criteria.
     Example: SELECT name, age FROM customers WHERE age > 30;
   2. Filtering Data: Using the WHERE clause, analysts can filter data based on specific conditions, making it easy to extract subsets of data that meet certain criteria.